Showbiz Pros Gather at Shenzhen Festival

 Meanwhile, China's State TV, Mango TV, Hunan Satellite TV, and premium video platforms like iQiyi, Youku, Tencent, and Hongguo Short Drama will announce their production plans for 2026.

-Exhibition spaces devoted to companies from Hong Kong and Macao, as well as nine seminars focusing on the integration of the film and drama industry in the Greater Bay Area, aim to create synergy in the region's showbiz revival.

-An AIGC and Digital Technology Zone, covering over 1,000 square meters, will feature cutting-edge imaging solutions from major players including Volcengine, Tencent Cloud, and Alibaba Cloud.
-Among the highlights is Seedance, an AI-powered motion capture system previously featured at China's Spring Festival Gala.

 This year, the CSFF has received more than 500 short films submitted by creators from all APEC economies.
-The festival's prestigious KingBonn Director Supporting Program has selected 15 winners from a total of 4,306 submissions.
 This year will also see the addition of the Annual Premium Short Drama award and the APEC Economies Premium Short Films and Drama award.

 Shenzhen, which produced the popular short TV series "Miracle" and the "Boonie Bears" films, is a leader in the film and drama industry.
 According to DataEye founder Wang Xiangbin, from January to October 2025, overseas in-app purchase revenue for short dramas exceeded US$1.847 billion, with Shenzhen enterprises contributing over 50% of China's exports.